Locations:

 Can shoulder arthritis be prevented?

-• Doing low-impact, non-weight-bearing exercise.
+• Performing low-impact, non-weight-bearing physical activity

 See your healthcare provider at the first sign of symptoms.
-If your shoulder problem is found early, you can learn ways to reduce pain, change or avoid certain activities and reduce further cartilage damage.
+If your shoulder problem is found early, you can learn ways to reduce pain, change or avoid certain activities, and reduce further cartilage damage.

 Outlook / Prognosis

-Can arthritis be cured?
+Can shoulder arthritis be cured?

 Because each person and shoulder situation is unique, ask your provider what outcome you can expect as you explore all treatment options.